Small Business Innovation Research (SBIR) Training

 THE INBIA ANNUAL CONFERENCE, Dallas, Texas, April 22-25, 2018

 We’ve been invited to present at 27 of the last 28 annual INBIA/NBIA conferences, so chances are we’ll be doing a session in the Big D. Stay tuned for updates as sessions are finalized.
 Go to www.inbia.org for more information or to register for the conference.

 INBIA WEBINAR SERIES, Spring-Summer 2016

 GCGI was pleased to be a presenter in this series on various incubator topics.
 We spoke on the topic “Content and Cost of a Feasibility Study.”
-Go to www.inbia.org to view a recording of that session
+Go to www.inbia.org to listen to a recording of that session.

 Copyright © 2019 by Greenwood Consulting Group, Inc.